Tim Moore (comedian): Boxing and vaudeville years

 Moore left Doctor Mick, first to become a stableboy and later a jockey.
 He also tried his hand as a professional boxer under the name "Young Klondike" in 1905, and found it lucrative.
-He returned to performing in 1908, with a troupe of minstrels called "The Rabbit's Foot Company."
+He returned to performing in 1908, with a troupe of performers called "The Rabbit's Foot Company."
 By 1909, he was back in vaudeville and had met and married his first wife, Hester.
 They performed as a team, "The Moores – Tim & Hester", appearing in the United States and abroad.
 In 1910, the couple was part of an act called the Four Moores.
 They next performed together in "Georgia Sunflowers," a minstrel show that played the southern vaudeville circuit.
 The Moores drew glowing reviews, Hester for her singing and Tim for his comedy.
 By 1914, both Moores were co-stars of an act that was billed as Tim Moore and Tom Delaney & Co..
 Tim played the tuba and Hester played drums as part of a band.
 Moore's own stock company was responsible for all aspects of it.
 The couple toured China, Japan, Australia, New Zealand, the Fiji Islands and Hawaii with a vaudeville troupe.

 The marriage ended in divorce in 1915, and in September, Moore married a vaudeville actress named Gertrude Brown.
 After more than a year on the road in vaudeville in the United States, the Hawaiian Islands, Australia and New Zealand, he returned to boxing once more as "Young Klondike", training in New Zealand.
 He fought there and in Australia, England, and Scotland.
 Before this, Moore fought as "Young Klondike" in the US, with Jack Johnson and Sam Langford as some of his opponents.
 While Tim and Gertie were entertaining in New Zealand, a story in The Evening Post from May 28, 1917, went on to say, "Another "star" item will be that of Tim and Gertie Moore, who have earned a big reputation in America, and were booked for Fuller's direct from the well-known Orpheum circuit."
 Moore became well known for his one-man presentation of Uncle Tom's Cabin, where he would play the role of both Simon Legree and Uncle Tom, applying white chalk to half his face, and burnt cork to the other.
 Moore literally took his one man act into the street of San Jose, California, for the sale of War Stamps in 1918.